• Skip to primary navigation

 • Pepperoncini and pickling liquid - I thought this was the most surprising ingredient in Mississippi Roast, but the tart vinegar flavors really do complement the savory flavors of the meat.
 The liquid from the jar will be used to deglaze the pan where you sear the meat and a few chopped pepperoncini will be added to the mix.
 Look for mild or spicy pepperoncini depending on your spice preference, and feel free to add even more pepperoncini if you know you like that tangy, pepper flavor.

-• Ranch Herb Blend - Mississippi Roast gets a nice herb flavor from Ranch Seasoning.
-To keep this version clean, skip the store-bought packet and make this Homemade Ranch Seasoning or get a very close approximation by combining 1 ½ teaspoon each of Dried Parsley, Garlic Powder, Dried Chives, and Dried Dill Weed.
-(You can use the fresh version of any of those herbs too - just be sure to finely chop them first.
+• Ranch Herb Blend – Mississippi Roast gets a nice herb flavor from Ranch Seasoning.
+To keep this version clean, skip the store-bought packet and make this Homemade Ranch Seasoning or get a very close approximation by combining 1 ½ tsp each of Dried Parsley, Garlic Powder, Dried Chives, and Dried Dill Weed.
+(You can use the fresh version of any of those herbs too – just be sure to finely chop them first.

-uncooked roast, onions, spices and peppers on a white table
+overhead image of uncooked roast, onions, spices and peppers on a white table

 Substitute for Beef Chuck Roast